 Vegetables: I’ve used onion, tomato, ginger, green chillies, curry leaves, coriander, carrot, green beans and peas.
 Feel free to use other vegetables such as cabbage and corn.

-Semolina: I’ve used a coarse variety ready roasted semolina but feel free to use fine semolina.
+Semolina: I’ve used a coarse variety ready roasted semolina, but feel free to use fine semolina.
 However, the water to semolina ratio and cook time might vary.

 Liquids: Oil and water.

-How to make upma?
+How to make rava upma?

 Turn SAUTE mode ON and add oil.